-Several fire-building methods exist, and all of them have their merits.
+Many different fire lays exist, and all of them have their merits.
 If there’s a particular way you like to build a fire, by all means do it.
-But if you’re looking to build a clean-burning fire that lasts for hours, you might consider using the “upside down” fire lay.
+But if you’re looking to build a clean-burning fire that lasts for hours, you might consider using the upside-down fire lay.

-I first learned about this method from Tim Ferriss, but it’s been used for centuries in fireplaces in Europe.
-Unlike traditional fire lays that require you to put tinder and smaller kindling at the bottom and larger fuel logs on the top, the upside down fire lay reverses the sequence.
+The upside-down fire lay has been used for centuries in fireplaces in Europe.
+Unlike traditional fire lays that require you to put tinder and smaller kindling at the bottom and larger fuel logs on the top, the upside-down fire lay reverses the sequence.